hallerfelix/Correlation-Matrix/README.md

 # Correlation-Matrix
-This code performes an extraploatory data analysis on the meta- and microbiome data, where both undergo different data preprocessing.
+This code performes an extraploatory data analysis on meta- and microbiome data, where both undergo different data preprocessing.
 The microbiome data ist centered log-transformed.
 Afterwards the meta- and microbiome data ist centered and scaled.
 A Pearson correlation is performed, where only significant Correlations with depending R^2 are shown.